 Identification focuses on analyzing the information collected and looking for weaknesses.

-The reports allow us to see how the penetration test occurred.
+The pentest report allow us to see how the penetration test occurred.

 In exploitation or, we are given access to systems that can later be used for post-exploitation work.